Matlal033/Project_DDQN_Banana_Navigation/README.md

 ### Project Details

 This is the first project of the Udacity Deep Reinforcement Learning nanodegree.
-For this particular instance, a DDQN is used to solve the Banana Navigation problem.
+For this particular instance, a DDQN is used to solve the Banana Navigation problem from the Unity environment.